yairroorda/Thesis/README.md

 ### Installation on Windows (WSL2)

 **Windows / WSL**: The myria3d deep learning environment requires Linux so for that functionality Windows users must use WSL2.
-Without WSL the thesis environment _should_ still run using the more basic rule-based classification but it is not recommended.

 #### 1. Install WSL2 and Ubuntu